 We talk a lot about consistent grind size for espresso.
 Without going too much into details, we just need to mention that inconsistent grind size, (dust and boulders), will compromise your shot by over-extracting the dust, and under-extracting the boulders.

-Whether you decide to buy a hand or automatic grinder make sure that it’s a burr grinder.
-Burr grinders deliver consistent grind size, whereas blade grinders give you an inconsistent grind.
+Make sure you buy a burr grinder, (manual or automatic).
+Burr grinders deliver consistent grind size, whereas blade grinders give you an uneven grind.

 A good grinder will cost anything between $100 to $250.
 Anything cheaper and it’s possible that you might not get a quality product.
-The other tools on this list can be bought at a much cheaper price and still help produce a good overall extraction.
-But you cannot afford to do the same with the grinder.
+You cannot afford to buy a cheap grinder.

 Decent tampers are not that expensive, but they will help you perfect your tamping technique.